 Three Mountains, Plus a View of Base Camp

-The McKinley Flyer Tour extends your trip onward to the remote western end of Denali National Park.
-Explore the south side of McKinley, Mt.
+The Denali Flyer Tour extends your trip onward to the remote western end of Denali National Park.
+Explore the south side of Denali, Mt.
 Foraker, and Mt.
 Hunter.
 Fly over winding Kahiltna Glacier, the longest in the park (45 miles), and above base camp, where climbers traverse the glacier and make their way to the West Buttress, the classic route up The Mountain.

 A Complete Circle Around the Mountain

-For the most-inclusive and most-popular McKinley flightseeing tour, choose K2's Denali Grand Tour.
+For the most-inclusive and most-popular Denali flightseeing tour, choose K2's Denali Grand Tour.
 It’s seriously thorough: Not only does it view both the north and south sides of Denali, but it also circles the mountain entirely.
-After covering the McKinley Flyer route, your pilot will head to Wickersham Wall, a 14,000-foot continuous rise of rock and ice, and make a complete circle around the mountain itself.
+After covering the Denali Flyer route, your pilot will head to Wickersham Wall, a 14,000-foot continuous rise of rock and ice, and make a complete circle around the mountain itself.

 Bird’s-Eye View of Climbers